timothyrenner/svl/docs/tutorials/basic_svl.md

 ## Chart Types

-SVL supports five plot types: histogram, scatter, bar, line, and ... my personal favorite ... pie charts.
+SVL supports six plot types: histogram, scatter, bar, line, number (for all your big number©️ needs), and ... my personal favorite ... pie charts.
 Don't worry, you can add holes to your pie charts so your friends won't judge.

 ### HISTOGRAM